blackflux/lambda-example/README.md

 ## Execute a Lambda Function on AWS

 Log into AWS and trigger the function with an event that you manually create.
+Alternatively you can use `sls invoke`.

 ## Remove Project from AWS